IntelliDataTeam/IOD-Builder/README.md

 </ui>
 <br/>
 <h2>Proposed Structure</h2>

 <h4>Load_Data</h4>
 <li>Parsed data from the IOD, storing each worksheet in its own List.</li>
 <li>Parsing data will required a good knowledge of the IOD structure so we can cut down on future patches.</li>
 <li>Can be very memory intensive as we are storing large amount of data.</li>

 <h4>Validation</h4>
 <li>Read from the Universe generated csv file line-by-line.</li>
 <li>Using logics and data parsed from the IOD, determine if the PN is valid.</li>
 <li>Write/Add the valid PN into a csv file, Valid PNs.</li>
 <li>Flush the memory once Validation is over to prevent resource hogging.</li>

 <h4>Load_Configs</h4>
 <li>Read the config files(lookup tables) into memory.</li>
+<li>Config files can be in csv since it'll be easier to edit them in excel.</li>
+<li>Have to try to condense the number of files down so that less are needed to be open and stored.</li>

 <h4>Population</h4>
 <li>Read from the Valid PNs file line-by-line</li>
 <li>Using logics and the config files to generate value for each columns.</li>